SveikatosInformatikai/HomeMed/README.md

 Run the app on the AVD or your personal phone.
 Register, your data will be stored at FireBase DataBase.
 After registration email should be verified, you can make it by clicking on link send to your email.
-After it, you can login and use the app
+After that, you can login and use the app